Finding a lawyer

 • provide, in writing, the basis on which your legal costs will be calculated and an estimate of your total legal costs (unless those costs, excluding GST and disbursements, are unlikely to exceed $750).

-Solicitors also have obligations imposed on them in relation to their practising certificate, the financial aspects of their practice and, in particular, on the handling of trust money (i.e. money held on behalf of other people).
+Solicitors also have obligations imposed on them in relation to their practising certificate, the financial aspects of their practice and, in particular, on the handling of trust money (i.e. money held on behalf of clients).
 There are stringent requirements in relation to the receipting, banking, record-keeping and auditing of trust accounts.
 Solicitors are prohibited from receiving money on behalf of clients who use false names, and from drawing cash from clients’ trust accounts.